Francesco-Sovrano/From-Philosophy-to-Interfaces-an-Explanatory-Method-and-a-Tool-Inspired-by-Achinstein-s-Theory-of-E/README.md

 # From Philosophy to Interfaces: an Explanatory Method and a Tool Inspired by Achinstein’s Theory of Explanation

-Source code and data of the experiment for the homonymous paper.
+In this repository you'll find the source code and the data used in the experiments of our paper: "From Philosophy to Interfaces: an Explanatory Method and a Tool Inspired by Achinstein’s Theory of Explanation".
-Coming soon, by the beginning of [ACM IUI 2021](https://iui.acm.org/2021/), the 26th annual meeting of the intelligent interfaces, in April the 13th.
+This paper has been presented at [ACM IUI 2021](https://iui.acm.org/2021/), the 26th annual meeting of the intelligent interfaces, in April the 15th.

 The code of the baseline is at [software/yai_baseline](software/yai_baseline).
 The code of our user-centric variation of the baseline is at [software/yai_alternative](software/yai_alternative).